NeuralGeekroot/AIHomeBudgeting/README.md

 ---

 # AIHomeBudgeting
-This project automates blog generation using an LLM-powered workflow.
+This project automates Home Budget using an LLM-powered workflow.

 ## 🛠 Setup
 1. Clone repo